-Isaiah describes the unfruitfulness of Israel - rich enlarging their houses

-Woe to you who add house to house and enlarge your field until no space is left and you live alone on an estate.
+Israel - rich enlarging their houses • Soon God Woe to you who add house to house and enlarge your field until no space is left and you live alone on an estate.
 It rings in my ears!
-Yahweh Almighty hears it.

-Soon God would act in judgement - empty houses and unproductive vineyards

-Soon God would act in judgement.

-'Surely the great houses will become desolate, the fine mansions left without occupants.

-10 A ten-acre vineyard will produce only a six-gallon measure of wine, a homer of seed only an ephah of grain.'

-Wild living

-There was wild living but without thoughtfulness for God.

-No thoughtfulness for God 11Woe to those who rise early in the morning to run after their drinks, who stay up late at night with the purpose of becoming in flamed with wine.
-12They have harps and lyres at their banquets, tambourines and flutes - and wine!
-But they have no regard for the deeds of Yahweh, no respect for the work of his hands.
+Yahweh Almighty hears it. would act in Soon God would act in judgement. judgement - empty houses and unproductive vineyards 'Surely the great houses will become desolate, the fine mansions left without occupants.
+A ten-acre vineyard will produce only a six-gallon measure of wine, a homer of seed only an ephah of grain.' • Wild living There was wild living but without thoughtfulness for God. • No thoughtfulness for God Woe to those who rise early in the morning to run after their drinks, who stay up late at night with the purpose of becoming in flamed with wine.
+They have harps and lyres at their banquets, tambourines and flutes - and wine!
+But they have no regard for the deeds of Yahweh, no respect for the work of his hands. • Exile - northerners to The result was that God's people would soon go into exile, the northerners to Assyria, the southerners to Babylon.
+Assyria and southerners to Babylon Therefore my people will go into exile for lack of knowledge.

-Exile -

-northerners to

-Assyria and

-southerners to

-Babylon

-The result was that God's people would soon go into exile, the northerners to Assyria, the southerners to Babylon.

-Therefore my people will go into exile for lack of knowledge.

 They will face the agonies of starvation.

-• Starvation

-Their men whom they honour will be hungry men, and their people will be parched with thirst.

-Death

-Many will die.

-Therefore Sheol enlarges its appetite and opens its mouth without limit; into it will descend their nobles and its crowds and its noise and each one in it who exults.

-Humans humiliated but God exalted

-Humans will be humiliated, but God exalted.
+Starvation Their men whom they honour will be hungry men, and their people will be parched with thirst. • Death Many will die. • Humans Therefore Sheol enlarges its appetite and opens its mouth without limit; into it will descend their nobles and its crowds and its noise and each one in it who exults. humiliated but Humans will be humiliated, but God exalted.

-As a result man will be brought low and mankind will be humbled; the eyes of the arrogant humbled.
+humiliated but God exalted As a result man will be brought low and mankind will be humbled; the eyes of the arrogant humbled.
 But Yahweh Almighty will be exalted by his justice, and the holy God will show himself holy by his righteousness.